 Furthermore, Enteroviruses that are responsible for most cases of viral meningitis are actually present in feces, mucus and/or saliva of infected people.
 What this means is that touching or having close contact with any of these secretions could trigger a case of viral meningitis.2

-If you live in an area with temperate climate and it’s either summer or autumn at the moment, be prepared.
+If you live in an area with a temperate climate and it’s either summer or autumn at the moment, be prepared.
 A 2008 report published in the British Medical Journal noted that the virus usually spreads during this period.
 However, if you live in an area with tropical or subtropical climate, infection rates are high all year long.3

 Just like viral meningitis, bacterial meningitis is contagious, especially when there are instances of prolonged physical contact with an infected person.
 However, if you’re just near an infected person without close contact, you likely won’t be affected with bacterial meningitis.5

-- Sharing eating utensils
+- Sharing eating utensils or drinking glasses/cups

 - Coughing or sneezing